epiccurious/bitcoin-core-node-builder/README.md

 ## How to Start Bitcoin Core Node Builder

+Open the Terminal and run the following command:
+```
+sudo apt install -y git && git clone https://github.com/epiccurious/bitcoin-core-node-builder.git && bitcoin-core-node-builder/nodebuilder.sh
+```

 NOTE: This code is still under development and not yet ready.
 Test at your own risk.
 You can track progress under the Minimum Viable Product milestone.

-Open Terminal and run the following command:
-```
-sudo apt install -y git && git clone https://github.com/epiccurious/bitcoin-core-node-builder.git && bitcoin-core-node-builder/nodebuilder.sh
-```

 ## What Does This Script Do?